 Do Your Research

-It’s funny how people watch a few international living abroad videos, and read a few articles that hype up Ecuador and then think that Cuenca or some other city in Ecuador is “thee place” to live.
+It’s funny how people watch a few retire abroad videos and read a few articles from the retirement press that hype up Ecuador and then think that Cuenca or some other city in Ecuador is “thee place” to live.
 It may very well be “thee place” to live for certain types of people, but are you that type of people?
 Maybe you are and maybe you aren’t.

 Only you can figure out if you and your family are that type of people, and you do that by being diligent in how you decide on the best place to live is.
 The most important thing to remember when trying to figure out the best place to live is: understand that the best place to live will never be the best place to live if you are not a happy and content person to begin with.
 On the opposite end of that spectrum: if you are content person within yourself then you can pretty much bet that you’ll be happy living just about anywhere.